suzm10/suzm10/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nothing specific
+- 🔭 I’m currently working on an assignment that uses React
 - 🌱 I’m currently learning JavaScript in the IBM Accelerate program
 - 📫 How to reach me: email: suzanmanasreh@gmail.com
 - 😄 Pronouns: she/her